Everything You Need to Know about BGA Technology in PCB Assembly

 1. What is Ball Grid Array (BGA) on a PCB Board?

 BGA integrated circuits are SMD components which do not have leads.
 Instead, they include solder balls which are an array of metal balls incorporated on the PCB.
-Fixing of solder balls of BGA on the PCB is done through laminated substrate present at the bot of the PCB package board.
+Fixing of solder balls of BGA on the PCB is done through a laminated substrate present at the bot of the PCB package board.

 Metal traces are used to route die connections to the solder balls.
 BGA-PCB packages allow tremendous IO connections as compared to flat packages and dual in-line boards.